PeterWangIntel/crosswalk-website/documentation/Developing-on-Windows.md

 It will walk you through the following:

-* **Install the GIT SCM tools** - used as a command shell interpreter and for access to utilities like unzip, tar, and gzip.
+* **Installing the GIT SCM tools** - used as a command shell interpreter and for access to utilities like unzip, tar, and gzip.
-* **Install the Android SDK** - necessary for building Android applications.
+* **Installing the Android SDK** - necessary for building Android applications.
 Also provides a hardware accelerated Android emulator.
-* **Install Oracle JDK** - necessary for building Anrdoid applications.
+* **Installing Oracle JDK** - necessary for building Anrdoid applications.
-* **Install Python27** - necessary to build Crosswalk enabled Android applications.
+* **Installing Python27** - necessary to build Crosswalk enabled Android applications.
-* **Install Apache ANT** - necessary to build Crosswalk enabled Android applications.
+* **Installing Apache ANT** - necessary to build Crosswalk enabled Android applications.
 * **Download the Crosswalk packages**
 * **Build a Crosswalk sample application**

+All of the commands documented on written to execute within a Git Bash session, and not in the Windows Command Prompt.

-### Install the GIT tools
+### Install Git Bash
-The steps on this page use various commands provided by the git-scm tool package.
-Each step is written out in a way that lets you copy and paste them directly into your terminal window.
+The Git Bash is provided within the Git SCM tools.
+In addition to Git Bash, those tools also provide tar, unzip, and gzip which are also used on this page.

-You can find the git-scm tools here: http://git-scm.com/download/win
+Download and install the git-scm tools from the git-scm website: http://git-scm.com/download/win

 While installing git-scm, select the following options: